Data protection

 We only process your data if at least one of the following conditions applies:

-1. Consent (Article 6 Paragraph 1 lit. a GDPR): You have given us your consent to process data for a specific purpose.
-An example would be storing the data you entered on a contact form.
+1. Consent (Article 6 paragraph 1 letter a GDPR): You have given us your consent to process data for a specific purpose.
+An example would be the storage of the data you entered in a contact form.

-2. Contract (Article 6 Paragraph 1 lit. b GDPR): In order to fulfill a contract or pre-contractual obligations with you, we process your data.
-For example, if we conclude a sales contract with you, we need personal information in advance.
+2. Contract (Article 6 paragraph 1 lit. b GDPR): We process your data in order to fulfil a contract or pre-contractual obligations with you.
+For example, if we conclude a purchase contract with you, we need personal information in advance.

-3. Legal obligation (Article 6 paragraph 1 lit. c GDPR): If we are subject to a legal obligation, we process your data.
-For example, we are required by law to keep invoices for accounting purposes.
+3. Legal obligation (Article 6 paragraph 1 lit. c GDPR): We process your data if we are subject to a legal obligation.
+For example, we are legally obliged to keep invoices for accounting purposes.
 These usually contain personal data.

-4. Legitimate interests (Article 6 Paragraph 1 lit. f GDPR): In the case of legitimate interests that do not restrict your fundamental rights, we reserve the right to process personal data.
-For example, we need to process certain data in order to be able to operate our website securely and economically.
+4. Legitimate interests (Article 6 paragraph 1 letter f GDPR): In the case of legitimate interests that do not restrict your fundamental rights, we reserve the right to process personal data.
+For example, we need to process certain data in order to operate our website securely and economically efficiently.
 This processing is therefore a legitimate interest.

 Contact details of the person responsible

-If you have any questions about data protection, you will find the contact details of the person or body responsible below:
+If you have any questions about data protection, you will find the contact details of the responsible person or body below:

 Vulva Shop - Womxn Empowerment GmbH